walmartlabs/lacinia-pedestal/docs/async.rst

-Lacinia-Pedestal does not impose any restrictions on number of requests it will attempt to process concurrently; you should provide application-specific interceptors to rate limit requests, or risk swamping your server.
+Lacinia-Pedestal does not impose any restrictions on number of requests it will attempt to process concurrently; you should provide application-specific interceptors to rate limit requests, or risk saturating your server.